Ward I Drainage

 WBK will be providing findings of their drainage analysis and suggest proposed improvements during their presentation.
 The improvements can vary from simply changing out the frame of a storm structure to replacing existing pipes with larger diameter pipes or adding additional parallel pipes to convey additional flow from storm runoff.
 Once the scope of work is determined the City can better prepare for any disturbance in the streets and residents property to install the storm sewer.

-Please see the City’s Capital Improvement Map for limits of the Ward 1 Drainage Study.
+Please see the map for limits of the Ward 1 Drainage Study.

 This project is funded through the City Council’s budget allocated to the Drainage Fund for alleviating drainage issues throughout the city.